leark/epi-capstone/proposal.md

   3. Show timer and alerts user to do certain step when appropriate
   4. Have the app work on different platforms
   5. Let users order coffee beans
+  6. User's data is synced when logged in

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?